fbpx

-Pope Saint Anacletus was the third leader of the Church and followed both Peter and Linus.
+Pope Saint Anacletus was the third Pope and leader of the Church.
+His reign followed both Pope St Peter and Pope St Linus.
 Often called Cletus, he ruled from circa 79 to 92 AD.
 The pope was known for dividing Rome into 25 regions and giving control over each one to different bishops.
-You can read about the life of Pope Anacletus in this article.

 Early Life